 - A strict housekeeping policy should be in place to avoid mold growth.

 These are just a few suggestions to keep the mold growth at your facility in check.
-In order to discuss the complete set of measures that you can take, please feel free to contact Tetra Inspection and discuss with our mold experts.
+To discuss the complete set of measures that you can take, please feel free to contact Tetra Inspection and discuss with our mold experts.

-Note: These are only estimated values, in order to get the exact values calculated for your environment, please contact Tetra Inspection.
+Note: These are only estimated values.
+Please contact Tetra Inspection, to get the exact values calculated for your environment.

 In addition, you can also use Silica gel for your storage facility as it keeps the humidity under control even in extreme cases.